khetansarvesh/CV/README.md

 # ********** Digital Image Preprocessing **********

-In image processing our aim is to enhance the image quality
+In image processing our aim is to enhance the image quality in the image dataset that we are dealing with.
+For a comprehensive list of datasets, refer to this [linkedin post](https://www.linkedin.com/feed/update/urn:li:activity:7269031439713656832/) by me.

 1. Normalizing Image : Convert pixel values from 0-255 to 0-1 range
 2. Illumination Correction : Various methods available, choose based on project requirements and previous research
 3. [Handling Noise](https://github.com/khetansarvesh/CV/blob/main/notes/Handling_Noise.pdf)